-This year, the most important photovoltaic conference is taking place virtually from June 20-25, 2021.
-Students of all ages (grades 4 - 12) are invited to participate in two competitions to showcase their solar projects and ideas:
+This year, the most important photovoltaic conference in North America is taking place both in Philadelphia, Pennsylvania, USA and online June 5-10, 2022.
+Students of all ages (grades 4 - 12) from around the world are invited to participate in two competitions to showcase their solar projects and ideas:

 A selection of the submitted videos and narratives will be presented at a special session during the conference, during which winners will also be announced.
 This session of the conference will be free to the public (online).
 More information of date, time, and link to join forthcoming.

-Click on each of the categories above to see more details of each competition, and direct all your questions to SolarYouthScholars@ieee-pvsc.org.Project Resources can be viewed here.
+Click on each of the categories above to see more details of each competition.
+Please direct your questions to SolarYouthScholars@ieee-pvsc.org.

 Solar Energy 90-second Video Lightning Pitch CompetitionStudents are invited to present their solar energy projects in a fast and engaging 90-second video.
-Share your idea of how solar energy can make our future more sustainable, how solar can improve your community, or demonstrate photovoltaic engineering project that you developed.
-Record your pitch and submit by June 11th to be judged by world famous photovoltaic engineers and scientists.
+Share your idea of how solar energy can make our future more sustainable, how solar can improve your community, or demonstrate the photovoltaic engineering project that you developed.
+Record your pitch and submit by May 16, 2022, to be judged by world famous photovoltaic engineers and scientists.

 Details on the competition rules and on how to submit your video are below.